nychealth/covid-vaccine-data/README.md

 * **Vaccination Series**: Currently, Pfizer-BioNtech and Moderna are two-dose series.

 * **Race/Ethnicity**: Information on race/ethnicity in the CIR is reported from Electronic Health Records and is not complete .
 Although CDC requires providers to report demographic information, including race/ethnicity, for COVID-19 vaccinations, these data are not consistently captured in the vaccination record.
 The Health Department is working with health care providers to improve capture of race/ethnicity information in the CIR, and recent improvements in data completeness have been observed.

+* **Proportions**: The percent of NYC residents vaccinated is calculated against the total adult population for a geographic area or demographic category.
+Population counts are derived from interpolated intercensal population estimates updated in 2020.
+The NYC Health Department produced these population estimates based on estimates from the U.S. Census Bureau and NYC Department of City Planning.

+###### *Population estimates were updated on November 9, 2020, to reflect annual population estimates for all New Yorkers as of July 1, 2019.
+These estimates are prior to the COVID-19 outbreak, and therefore, do not represent any changes to NYC’s population in the past year.*

+## Demographic Characteristics
+More than 90% of the data reported to the CIR come from Health Care Provider Electronic Health Record systems that are not managed by the NYC Health Department.
+Data are restricted to adults ages 18 and over.

+**ZIP Codes and ZCTAs**:

+We report information by geography using modified ZIP Code Tabulation Areas (modZCTA).
+A ZIP code does not refer to a specific area, but rather a collection of addresses that make up a mail delivery route.
+There are some buildings that have their own ZIP code and some non-residential areas with ZIP codes.

+To account for these ZIP code challenges, the NYC Health Department uses ZCTAs, which solidify ZIP codes into units of area.
+Often, data reported by ZIP code are mapped by ZCTA.
+The ZCTA geography was developed by the U.S. Census Bureau.

+The modZCTA geography combines census blocks with smaller populations to allow for more stable estimates of population size for rate calculation.
+Some modZCTAs have more than one ZIP code.

+**Age Groups**:

+The Health Department routinely reports data for the following age groups: 18-24, 25-34, 35-44, 45-54, 55-64, 65-74 and 75+.
+People under 16 are not currently eligible for COVID-19 vaccination.

+**Race/Ethnicity**:

+Information on race/ethnicity in the CIR is reported from Electronic Health Records and is not complete .
+Although CDC requires providers to report demographic information, including race/ethnicity, for COVID-19 vaccinations, these data are not consistently captured in the vaccination record.
+The Health Department is working with health care providers to improve capture of race/ethnicity information in the CIR, and recent improvements in data completeness have been observed.

+**Sex, Gender Identity, Sexual Orientation**:

+The CIR currently only captures "sex" categorized as Male, Female, and Unknown.
+The data do not currently capture gender identity or sexual orientation of adults vaccinated.
+Most of the data input to our CIR come from Health Care Providers’ Electronic Health Record systems which the Health Department does not manage.
+The Health Department uses State guidance for capturing gender and sexual orientation related data.
+For the CIR, we do not regulate health care providers or determine what information a provider includes in their Electronic Health Record systems.
+We are working with health care providers to improve how data on gender identity and sexual orientation are collected.

 ## Key Technical Notes